Code of Conduct

 All individuals involved in SNP publishing must:

-Avoid all forms of unethical behavior including plagiarism, data fabrication,
+- Avoid all forms of unethical behavior including plagiarism, data fabrication, reviewer

 Responsibilities of Authors